intelsdi-x/swan/experiments/memcached-sensitivity-profile/docs/installation.md

 It should be installed in SUT node.

 ## Binaries Installation
-All of binaries listed here should be available in `$PATH` for user `root`.
+All of binaries listed here should be available in directory listed in `$PATH` for user `root`.
 They should be deployed on SUT, except Mutilate which should be deployed on all Load Generator and Services machines.

 ### Kubernetes (optional)
 When Experiment is not planned to be run on Kubernetes, or when user provides it's own cluster this step could be skipped.
 Instruction containing connection to user provided Kubernetes cluster will be provided further.

 Experiment requires Kubernetes in version 1.5.x.
-Please download binaries from https://github.com/kubernetes/kubernetes/releases, copy hyperkube to `$PATH` and run `./hyperkube --make-symlinks` to make it usable by Swan.
+Please download binaries from https://github.com/kubernetes/kubernetes/releases, copy hyperkube to directory listed in`$PATH` and run `./hyperkube --make-symlinks` to make it usable by Swan.
 Hyperkube binary should have executable bit set on.
 Swan expects that Docker will be default container runtime for Kubernetes.
 Please make sure that all dependencies for Kubernetes (e.g. Docker, Etcd) are running and in proper versions.

-Binaries should be placed in `$PATH` for `root` user on SUT and Utilities machines.
+Binaries should be placed in directory listed in `$PATH` for `root` user on SUT and Utilities machines.

 #### Dockerfile (only when experiments are going to be run on Kubernetes)
 User should create Docker Image with all application listed below available in `$PATH`.
 Image should be named`centos-swan-image` and should be based on Centos7 image.
 It should be available in local Docker images on SUT machine.